 Top 3 California Dog Bite Law Defenses

 Under certain circumstances, even though California Dog Bite Laws states that a dog owner is strictly liable for the injuries caused in a dog bite attack, the keeper or owner, the landlord, and others can assert defenses in an attempt to avoid liability.
 When these situations arise it is imperative you are represented by an attorney that familiar with dog bite attacks to ensure that the defenses raised do not spoil your case.
 Below are several defenses a defendant may use to avoid liability:

 The trespassing defense claims that the victim was trespassing or not lawfully on the dog owner’s private property, which removes liability under the strict liability, if true.
 California’s strict liability law only applies if the victim is lawfully in a private place at the time of the attack or in a public place.

 A person who is trespassing would have to pursue legal theories such as common law or negligence (discussed above).
-However, a person legally on private property such as invited social guest, a mail carrier or emergency service personnel is not generally considered trespassers (i.e. walking up a driveway or ringing the doorbell).
+However, a person legally on private property such as an invited social guest, a mail carrier, or emergency service personnel is not generally considered trespassers (i.e. walking up a driveway or ringing the doorbell).
 That said, a guest must still follow the rules given by the property, such as “stay out of the side yard.”

 #2 – A Dog Attack, But Not a Bite

 Although under California dog bite law an injury must be caused by the action of a dog bite, the skin does not have to be broken.
 Case in point, a dog owner is still liable if the attack victim is bruised or suffered nerve damage even without puncture wounds.
 Where non-bite injuries occur after a dog jumps on or knocks over someone, the dog owner isn’t responsible under strict liability, but may be responsible by other dog bite law theories of recovery, such as negligence (discussed above).

 #3 – Assumption of the Risk